 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Focused Growth Fund (Retail Shares) gained 10.92% in the first quarter, yet underperformed the Russell 2500 Growth Index by 128 basis points.
-During the quarter, the Fund’s above average exposure to cash (almost 8% in a market rally) and unfavorable stock selection detracted from relative results.
+The Baron Focused Growth Fund (Retail Shares) gained 4.51% in the fourth quarter, yet trailed the Russell 2500 Growth Index by 298 basis points due to stock selection.